“Beautiful B&B and apartments with a courtyard pool, in a sleepy hamlet close to magnificent Uzès”

 Babies (0-1 years), Teens (over 12)

 The apartments have more space, sofabeds, kitchenettes and private balconies, making them popular with families; though The Little House apartment is not recommended for small children due to its steep stairs.
-The double rooms can be booked in conjunction with an Annex twin room to make a Family Suite.
+The double rooms can be booked in conjunction with an Annex twin room to make a Family Suite, though note that the Annex is located across the patio and has no bathroom, so is only really suitable for older children.
 All rooms can hold a baby cot.

 Available by arrangement